-Derrick Wang is a composer, lyricist, and librettist unlocking artistry in unlikely places.
+Derrick Wang is a composer, writer, and thinker unlocking value in unlikely places.

 A 2015 version of Mr. Wang’s libretto to Scalia/Ginsburg, containing over 200 footnotes to legal and musical precedent, was published in the Columbia Journal of Law and the Arts, with prefaces by Justices Ginsburg and Scalia.
-Selections from the libretto were republished as a chapter in Ruth Bader Ginsburg’s book My Own Words, with Mr. Wang narrating and performing an adapted version of this chapter in the audiobook.
+Selections from the libretto were republished as a chapter in Ruth Bader Ginsburg’s 2016 book My Own Words, with Mr. Wang narrating and performing an adapted version of this chapter in the audiobook.
 Scalia/Ginsburg is also cited in Justice Ginsburg’s foreword to the 2017 book Scalia Speaks: Reflections on Law, Faith, and Life Well Lived.

 Mr. Wang’s work has drawn significant attention to opera in the national and international press — as the subject of a front-page article in The Wall Street Journal, a three-page illustrated feature in the Süddeutsche Zeitung [Germany’s largest national subscription daily newspaper], and articles and interviews in outlets including the ABA Journal, Associated Press (AP), Bloomberg, Deutsche Presse-Agentur, Dziennik Gazeta Prawna [Poland], The Economist, The Los Angeles Times, MSNBC, The New Republic, Opera Today, Der Standard [Austria], and The Washington Post.
 His work has received further coverage in The New York Times, AARP The Magazine, and the ABC television program Who Wants to Be a Millionaire?.

-As a librettist and lyricist for opera and theater, his words, set to his own music, have been performed at venues including the York Theatre, Ars Nova Theater, Joe’s Pub (New York Public Theater), Center Stage (Baltimore), Harvard University, and Yale University.
+As a librettist and lyricist for opera and theater, his words, set to his own music, have been performed at venues including the Library of Congress, York Theatre, Ars Nova Theater, Joe’s Pub (New York Public Theater), Baltimore Center Stage, Harvard University, and Yale University.
 He has also served as a Resident Artist (Composer & Librettist) at American Lyric Theater.

-As a scholar and speaker on law and the arts, he has addressed select performing-arts audiences, legal organizations, and educational institutions in the United States and abroad.
-Recent appearances include presentations for TEDxBroadway, the Second Circuit Judicial Conference (co-sponsored by Columbia Law School), National Constitution Center, Stanford Arts Institute & Stanford Law School, and the University of Chicago Institute of Politics.
+As a speaker and pianist, Mr. Wang demonstrates the power of the arts to transcend political divides.
+His appearances include presentations for TEDxBroadway, the Judicial–Congressional Dialogue, Second Circuit Judicial Conference, National Constitution Center, Stanford Arts Institute & Stanford Law School, Columbia Law School, and the University of Chicago Institute of Politics.

 He currently serves as Founding Advisor at Arsapio, LLC, a creative consultancy for polymathic growth.
 Formerly an attorney in private practice, he has served as counsel advising creative clients across industries in the launch, operation, and growth of their ventures, and was named to Thomson Reuters’ Super Lawyers® Maryland Rising Stars list for his work in intellectual property law.
 He has also spent time at premier Silicon Valley startup accelerator Y Combinator, where he shadowed a group of over 100 startups while researching the creativity of tech entrepreneurship.